zhaoyi2/Classical-Speech-Algorithms/README.md

 ##  Speech recognition and speaker recognition algorithms
-This is a record of the learning of speech recognition and speaker recognition algorithms
+This is a record of the learning of classical speech recognition and speaker recognition algorithms

 # Speech recognition algorithms